thejasvibr/batracker/docs/source/index.rst

     may need special detection algorithms (eg. simple thresholds, neural networks), and this part of the package provides the API for detection only.

-#.
-Signal localisation:
+.. toctree::
+    :maxdepth: 1

+    other_rst/signal_localication.rst

 This part deals with the actual act of localising.
 Localising a signal in space requires calculating the time-difference of arrivals (TDOA) of the same signal across channels.
 The TDOAs can be calculated using various algorithms too.
 This part of the package deals with the act of calculating the TDOAs and generating the source signal positions.

-.. toctree::
-    :maxdepth: 1

-    other_rst/signal_localication.rst